How Fast Is Mach 100

 • Aerodynamic Heating: At Mach 100, the friction between the vehicle and the atmosphere would generate immense heat.
 The air molecules would be compressed and heated to incredibly high temperatures, potentially causing the vehicle's structure to melt or disintegrate.
 Developing materials and thermal protection systems capable of withstanding such extreme temperatures is a critical challenge.
 This requires innovations in materials science, focusing on high-temperature ceramics, advanced composites, and potentially active cooling systems.

 • Aerodynamic Forces: The aerodynamic forces acting on a vehicle traveling at Mach 100 would be extraordinarily high.
-The vehicle's design would need to be extremely robust to withstand these forces, requiring advanced computational fluid dynamics (CFD) modeling and potentially new design paradigms.
+The vehicle's design would need to be extremely strong to withstand these forces, requiring advanced computational fluid dynamics (CFD) modeling and potentially new design paradigms.
 The vehicle's shape would be crucial in minimizing drag and distributing the forces effectively.

 • Navigation and Control: Maintaining control and stability at such extreme speeds would be exceptionally difficult.
 The responsiveness of the control systems would need to be exceptionally fast and precise to compensate for any disturbances.
 Advanced guidance, navigation, and control (GNC) systems, likely utilizing artificial intelligence and machine learning, would be essential.